CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 With regard to redundancy as an important measure of business continuity, the same applies in the OT area as it does for Office IT.
 The design and dimensioning of the redundancies always has to comply with the protection requirements and must cover all mission-critical elements of the OT environment, including power supply, supply lines, data cables, active network components, etc.

-If there is a high demand for availability, an alternative control center (control room, control room, etc.) should be set up which is ready for action in the event of a failure of the main control center within a certain time frame defined by the organization with the aid of the protection requirement (so-called emergency location).
+If there is a high demand for availability, an alternative control center (control room, control room, etc.) should be set up which is ready for action in the event of a failure of the main control center within a certain time frame to be defined by the organization with the help of the protection requirement (so-called emergency location).
 This emergency location should

 * be geographically separated so that exposure to a natural disaster on both sites is unlikely
 * reachable in case of emergency (even in case of regional outages of electricity and other services),